-Our goal is to make sure your standby generation project is connected safely and
+Our goal is to make sure your project is connected safely and efficiently.

-Generators that parallel the system for more than 100 ms do not qualify as a standby generator.
-These are non-export generators and are considered Distributed Generation.
+Closed Transition configurations must parallel the utility system for less than 100 milliseconds (ms).
+Generators that parallel the system for more than 100 ms do not qualify as a standby generator, they are non-export generators and must work through the distributed generation process.